***November 20, 2020 update:

 We are currently accepting bookings, despite the ongoing threat from Covid-19 and are taking extra care to make your stay at the farm as safe as possible.
 We will adhere to any and all social distancing practices suggested or required by the State of NY and the CDC, and will strive to make check in processes as contact-free as possible.
 Of course, we'll be on site to help with any problems or questions that arise during your stay.
 We are also limiting the farm to one campsite to eliminate the shared composting toilet and will be sanitizing the surfaces in the tiny house with bleach between bookings.

 Please note that Long Lot Farm Brewery continues to adhere to NYS mandates and while their outdoor space are open for sit-down beer and food, you will be required to wear a mask while not seated at a table.
-The indoor portion of the brewery remains closed to customers.
-You are more than welcome to take beer "to-go" (100 feet) to your campsite and consume it there!
+The indoor portion of the brewery remains closed for seating.
+You are more than welcome to take beer "to-go" (200 feet) to your campsite and consume it there!

 -Thanks for your ongoing understanding; we're looking forward to hosting you!